A GUIDE TO THE PLACES I HAVE VISITED STAYED AT AND KNOW EXPERIENCE AUSTRALIA'S BEST CUISINE, BEST HOTELS,

 The restaurant industy in Canberra has blossomed dramatically and there are many good eating establishments spread through the CBD and suburbs.
 I stay in many Canberra hotels over the years and in 2011, due to the nature of my work I purchase a total of 150 bed nights, in multiple hotels and apartments.

 I stayed for a week at the Crowne Plaza Canberra and I gained the impression that this hotel has extensive, entrenched management problems and issues.
 The staff seem to function as isolated units without a strong leader imbuing hospitality culture and ethos.
 The restaurant is not well run and the food and wine selection is limited and unimaginative.
 Media (televisioon and movie) are extraordinarily limited.
 On the weekend the movie server failed and I was told that it could not be fixed until Monday.
 This is unsatisfactory and belies a service culture mentality.
-If I was the guest services manager I would be looking for a new technical support company.
+I have nevere returned to the hotel since.
+I am of the view that in 2017 there are now far better quality hotels on offer across the Territory.

 There are many apartment hotels, as well as motel accommodation, in and around the city centre, on Northbourne Avenue (city) and in the suburbs.
 Note that Belconnen is not in the city and is about 20 to thirty minutes out by car.
 Manuka, Kingston, Woden and Narrabundah, are suburbs fifteen to twenty minutes by car from the central business district.
 Barton is ten minutes from the central business district.
 Look on your map for hotel locations to get an idea